joychak/jupyterhub-kdcauthenticator/README.md

  c.LocalAuthenticator.create_system_users = True
  ```

-3. The Service principle for JupyterHub authenticator is configured to "HTTP" but can be configured by -
+3. The Service principal for JupyterHub authenticator is configured to "HTTP" but can be configured by -

  ```
- c.KDCAuthenticator.service_name = '<HTTP-Service-Principle>'
+ c.KDCAuthenticator.service_name = '<HTTP-Service-Principal>'
  ```

 4. Run the JupyterHub command with Kerberos environment variables -